 If you are outdoors in sunny areas and the temperatures are high, often tick activity will decrease.
 However, if you have shaded areas on your lawn and the weather is rainy and cool, you will still see tick activity.
-Continue performing tick checks on yourself and pets, and apply property sprays to eliminate ticks to tick habitat around the perimeter of your property.
+Continue performing tick checks on yourself and pets, and apply all natural property sprays to eliminate ticks to tick habitat around the perimeter of your property.

 If you have been bitten by a tick remove it immediately.
 If you begin to see symptoms of Lyme disease or have other concerns, see a physician immediately.